Amortized Rejection Sampling in Universal Probabilistic Programming: INTRODUCTION

 The first inference algorithms for languages that allowed generative models containing rejection sampling loops to be written revolved around Markov chain Monte Carlo (MCMC) \citep{goodman2008a,wingate2011a} and sequential importance sampling (SIS) \citep{wood2014new} using the prior as the proposal distribution and then mean-field variational inference \citep{wingate2013automated}.
 Those methods were very inefficient, prompting extensions of PPLs providing programmable inference capabilities \citep{mansinghka2014venture,scibior2019formally}.
-Efforts to speed inference since then have revolved around amortized inference \citep{gershman2014amortized}, where a slow initial off-line computation is traded against fast and accurate test-time inference.
-Such methods work by training neural networks that quickly map a dataset either to a variational posterior \citep{ritchie2016deep} or a to a sequence of proposal distributions for SIS \citep{le2016inference}.
+Efforts to speed up inference since then have revolved around amortized inference \citep{gershman2014amortized}, where a slow initial off-line computation is traded against fast and accurate test-time inference.
+Such methods work by training neural networks that quickly map a dataset either to a variational posterior \citep{ritchie2016deep} or to a sequence of proposal distributions for SIS \citep{le2016inference}.
 This paper examines and builds on the latter ``Inference Compilation'' (IC) approach.

 Unbounded loops potentially require integrating over infinitely many latent variables.
-With IC each of these variables has its own importance weight and the product of all the weights can have infinite variance, resulting in a divergent importance sampler.
-Furthermore, the associated self-normalizing importance sampler can converge to an arbitrary point, giving wrong inference results without warning.
-It is therefore necessary to take extra steps to ensure consistency of the importance sampler resulting from IC when unbounded loops are present.
+With IC each of these variables has its own importance weight and the product of all the weights can have infinite variance, resulting in an importance sampler with unstable convergence.
+Furthermore, the associated self-normalizing importance sampler with any finite number of samples can converge to an arbitrary point, giving wrong inference results without warning.
+It is therefore necessary to take extra steps to ensure convergence of the importance sampler resulting from IC when unbounded loops are present.

 In this paper we present a solution to this problem for the common case of rejection sampling loops.
-We establish, both theoretically and empirically, that computing importance weights na\"ively in this situation can lead to arbitrarily bad posterior estimates.
-To remedy this problem, we develop a collection of novel estimators and discuss when each of them is best to apply.
-A preview of the problem and the proposed solution is shown in Figure~\ref{fig:illustration}.
+We establish, both theoretically and empirically, that computing importance weights naively in this situation can lead to arbitrarily bad posterior estimates.
+We develop a novel estimator to remedy this problem.
+A preview of the problem and the proposed solution is shown in \cref{fig:illustration}.